mdebony/acceptance_modelisation/README.md

 ### Applying a model in memory

-When you have a precomputed model in memory, it is possible to apply it directly on a give set of runs.
+When you have a precomputed model in memory, it is possible to apply it directly on a give set of runs by using the `base_mode` parameter.
 ```python
 acceptance_model_creator = RadialAcceptanceMapCreator(energy_axis_acceptance,
                                                       offset_axis_acceptance,